Communicable diseases

 Resources for measles

-Visit the GOV.UK website for MMR guidance for all: general leaflet
+MMR for all: general leaflet [GOV.UK]

 Scabies is an itchy rash caused by mites.
 It is spread through close skin contact and anyone can get it.
 It is not serious but should be treated quickly to stop it spreading.
 Everyone in a household with someone who has the infection will need to be treated, even if they do not have symptoms.
 Treatment will need to be coordinated to prevent reinfection and the full treatment course completed.